NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #102

 FUWAMOCO answers a question about the first thing they ate after arriving in Japan, which was a salad bag followed by a pon-de-ring.

+## Episode #103

+Ruffians ask why FUWAMOCO protect smiles instead of stealing them as demons.
+FUWAMOCO explain they choose to protect smiles because it's a greater good.